 Minembwe

-Historically, Minembwe was predominantly settled by the Bembe and Buyu peoples; however, the region is renowned for its profound ethnocultural diversity, serving as a nexus for myriad ethnicities such as the Banyamulenge, Bafuliiru, Banyindu, Bamushi, Baholoholo, Babwari, Bavira, Balega, Bahunde, Banyanga, Bashu, Baamba, and Baswaga.
-Kibembe prevails as the lingua franca, with Swahili and Kinyarwanda also in widespread use, though numerous minority groups continue to converse in their indigenous languages.
+Historically, Minembwe was predominantly settled by the Bembe and Buyu peoples; however, the region is renowned for its profound ethnocultural diversity, serving as a nexus for myriad ethnicities such as the Bafuliiru, Banyindu, Bamushi, Baholoholo, Babwari, Bavira, Balega, Bahunde, Banyanga, Bashu, Baamba, Banyamulenge, and Baswaga.
+Kibembe prevails as the lingua franca, with Swahili also in widespread use, though numerous minority groups continue to converse in their indigenous languages.

 History